(Update & Expanded)

 These dedicated pages may be hosted as part of a business’ website, or through a separate service that specializes in creating and hosting landing pages.
 For businesses that have the resources, landing pages may be added and managed as part of the business’ website.
 For websites built on WordPress there are plugins to help with this.

-Landing Page Services can simplify the process of creating landing pages.
-By allowing non-technical marketing professionals, business owners and managers to create landing pages…
+Landing Page Services can simplify the process of creating and hosting landing pages for non-technical marketing professionals, business owners and managers.

 Regardless of where the actual landing page is physically located its main goal is to guide visitors, seamlessly and without distraction, toward your intended conversion goal.